tc39/proposal-intl-messageformat/README.md

 and any higher-level validation is the responsibility of the caller.

 A markup placeholder cannot be used as a selector.
-In `format()`, all markup is effectively ignored, each formatting to an empty string.
+In `format()`, all markup is ignored, with each being formatted to an empty string.
-In `formatToParts()`, each markup placeholder formats to one part:
+In `formatToParts()`, each markup placeholder is formatted to a single part:

 ```ts
 interface MessageMarkupPart {